4 best places for a Sri Lanka safari tour

-The low-cost transportation and well-maintained road network of Sri Lanka make it easy to hopscotch across Sri Lanka’s rugged terrain, seeing mist-shrouded jungles, gloomy rainforest, green-capped mountains, some of the largest wild animals habitats on Sri Lanka wildlife safari tours and lively city markets in one Sri Lanka wildlife safari tour.
+The low-cost transportation and well-maintained road network of Sri Lanka make it easy to hopscotch across Sri Lanka’s rugged terrain, seeing mist-shrouded jungles, gloomy rainforest, green-capped mountains, exploring the largest wild animals habitats on Sri Lanka wildlife safari tours and lively city markets in one Sri Lanka safari tour.

-A Sri Lanka wildlife tour can be booked in many forms as the multitude of wild creatures that you will encounter during the safari.
+A Sri Lanka safari tour can be booked in many forms as the multitude of wild creatures that you will encounter during the safari.
 From a luxury campsite to a remote bush camp escape, Sri Lanka offers a wide range of experiences that can cater to all taste and budgets.
 And like a leopard stalking on prey for a perfect snack, you will be rewarded for dedicating your valuable time to create the safari that is perfect for you.

 Spotting leopards hidden in the thorn bushes in the Yala national park, spotting bear monkeys jumping in the canopy of mist-shrouded Horton plains, trekking through Sri Lanka’s largest rainforest.
 Foraging for one-of-a-kind goods at oriental markets the high diversity of the Sri Lankan jungle will charm and challenge foreign as well as local adventure travellers.

 Sri Lanka has one of the best road networks in the region, which makes it is easy to reach the most important tourist places in Sri Lanka without any trouble.
 The newly opened highways of Sri Lanka has made travelling even easier, faster and cheaper than before.
 Having a private vehicle is the best way to hopscotch across Sri Lanka’s rugged landscape.
 Transport modes such as public buses and trains are also viable options but they tend to waste your time.

 For the visitors of Sri Lanka that wish to see most of Sri Lanka’s wildlife on a single circuit, five destinations in the west, the south and Sri Lanka’s upcountry, in the middle, showcase a vibrant spectrum of adventures in an easily navigable, 6-days Sri Lanka tour.